ArseniBarsegyan/TestDoc/README.md

 - If you need to test UI for several states (for instance, availability of buttons that depends on user permissions), use BackdoorMethods (see https://docs.microsoft.com/en-us/appcenter/test-cloud/uitest/working-with-backdoors)
 - All backdoor methods should be created in MainActivity (Android) and AppDelegate (iOS), for **UITESTS** configuration only.
 - Use BackdoorHelper.cs to call these methods in your UI test.
 Use Pascal case method name (default C# method naming convention) as argument when calling Invoke() method.

+To run UI tests:
+- Install app with **UITESTS** configuration.
+- Run UI tests in **UITESTS** configuration.
+- For iOS simulator replace DeviceIdentifier in AppInitializer.cs